jmbilizi/Fitness-Tracker/README.md

 # Fitness-Tracker

-With this app, the user will be able to view create and track daily workouts, to log multiple exercises in a workout on a given day, to track the name, type, weight, sets, reps, and duration of exercise.
-If the exercise is a cardio exercise, the user will be able to track distance traveled.

 <strong>Name</strong>

-This project takes my name (Janvier Mbilizi) as it is my personal portfolio that tells about me and my tech career.
+This project takes the name of (Fitness-Tracker) as it is a workout app.

 <strong>Description </strong>

 As a web developer, I want a deployed portfolio so that I can showcase my applications to potential employers and clients.
-It is in that spirit that my instructor gave me and other students a homework to design our personal website that will showcase our work.
+It is in that spirit that my instructor gave me and other students a homework to design a fitness-tracker app.
+With this app, the user will be able to view create and track daily workouts, to log multiple exercises in a workout on a given day, to track the name, type, weight, sets, reps, and duration of exercise.
+If the exercise is a cardio exercise, the user will be able to track distance traveled.

 <strong>Programs used</strong>

-I used HTML, CSS (in Video Studio Code) and Bootstrap, javascript, jquery, node, express nodemailer npm, Git/Github and heroku.
+I used HTML, CSS (in Video Studio Code) and Bootstrap, javascript, jquery, node, express mongodb, Git/Github and heroku.

 <strong>Installation </strong>

-This is only website and does not need installation. it is currently hosted in github and you can access it at https://janviermbilizi.github.io/Janvier_Mbilizi/
+This is only website and does not need installation. it is currently hosted in heroku and you can access it at https://fitness-traker.herokuapp.com/

 <strong>Usage</strong>

 The page is simple, clean, easy to use and undertand.
-The welcome page tells you about me. on the navigation bar you have Portfolio that showcase applications that have built.
-And Contact that gives you a form to fill out in case you want to request a contact.
+The welcome page provide you the last workout info, the botton to continue working out and to add a new workout.
+The dashboard above provide you you overall workout and exercises you have done in form of a chart.

 <strong>Support and Contribution</strong>